pekkalacd/Introduction-to-Python/Lessons/Variables/README.md

 #### In Python, everything is an object.

 This is a topic that will come up in object oriented programming more.
-But for this reason, the size of the data-types seems conflicting with a language like C++.
-Another thing to note is that these are the *default* sizes which assume that we haven't configured it in any way.
-The phrase "everything is an object in
-Python" refers to the fact that every type has a full-fledged class with added functionality in attributes and methods.
-These features add more consumption to each specific data-type.
+For this reason, the size of the data-types might seem conflicting with a language like C++.
+In Python, each data type is a *class*.
+The definition of each of those classes are full-fledged and contain special functionality in attributes and methods.
+These features of Python's data types add bytes onto each type's total amount of data consumed.<br>

+Much like C++, however, individual literals of data types carry known byte amounts.
+For example, a signed integer in C++ is 4 bytes as is the same in Python.
+The general equation for the amount of bytes consumed by a data type in Python is as follows:<br>

+      # of bytes consumed =  (# of bytes consumed by instance of data-type ) + (# of bytes consumed by literal)

+Below are tables denoting the differences between each of these.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/34849400/105893964-5dbad780-5fd9-11eb-833b-d3ecf836428c.png"\>